Why You Need a Trademark Lawyer

 In addition, a trademark attorney offers several advantages over going it alone.
 For instance, they can help with the following trademark services:

 Once you've registered a trademark, a licensed attorney can help enforce your intellectual property rights.
-Plus, they can monitor and pursue claims related to potential infringement.
+They can also monitor and pursue claims related to potential infringement.

 How Do I Trademark Something?

 A business (or individual) must apply to the United States Patent and Trademark Office (USPTO) to obtain a registered trademark.
 The USPTO prosecutes and registers trademarks and maintains the Principal and Supplemental Registers.
 The process has several steps; you can learn more about the basics here.
-A trademark lawyer can work with you to ensure you apply correctly.
+A trademark lawyer can help ensure you apply correctly.

 Trademarking your company name is not as simple as filing for an LLC and may take longer than you imagine.
 So you'll need to go through these steps: